bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Capitalizes the first letter of every word in a string.
+### Capitalizes the first letter of every word in a string

 -   Use `str.title()` to capitalize the first letter of every word in the string.

 ```py
 def capitalize_every_word(s):